Zeid-Hazboun/entropic_case/README.md

 ## Solution

 Other than the requirements in the pyproject.toml file, there are no requirements to run the solutions. **You only need to change the file paths, since it is using the full path instead of the relative path.
-Places where this should be done with have the comment "#change file path to local one" for ease**
+Places where this should be done with have the comment "#change file path to local one" for ease**.

 I have also left the data in the repository (`data/`) instead of adding it to the `.gitignore file`, so you would not have to rerun the program/if you wanted to see specific talking points mentioned in this file.

 ### Scrapper

-Starting with the the scraper (`scraper.py`), we use Beautifulsoup to parse the html content.
-After examining the code of the website,We saw that all the projects are under the 'article' tag, so we used this to identify each project.
+Starting with the the scraper (`scraper.py`), we use BeautifulSoup to parse the HTML content.
+After examining the website’s structure, we saw that all projects are under the 'article' tag, which we used to identify each project.
 The title and hyperlink for each project was collected.
 The link was then used to further scrape each individual project.

 I started by initializing the values present in almost every project (**code, status. start date, description**).
 We then extract the information using the corresponding keys in the 'entry-mete' div.
 Afterwards, we extract the description from the 'entry-content' div.
 This information is then placed in a csv sheet which will then include the **project_title, link, code, status, start_date,** and **description**.